 This street is named after Theodor Herzl, one of the leaders of the Zionist movement and the author of ‘Altneuland’, in which he promoted Zionism.
 Several of the city’s first buildings were constructed on Herzl Street.
 At its end, on the site of the Herzliya Hebrew Gymnasium, the first mixed-gender high school built in 1910, in which subjects were taught in Hebrew, now stands the Shalom Tower, Israel's first skyscraper, which hosts exhibitions dedicated to the early decades of Tel Aviv’s social and architectural development.

 Stretching from King George Street to the popular Bograshov Beach, Bograshov Street is a place of youth and energy, where you can easily purchase sneakers, T-shirts, accessories, and second-hand vintage clothing.
 It’s named for Haim Bograshov, an Israeli politician, who helped establish the Herzliya Hebrew Gymnasium.
 He was one of its first teachers and later the principal.
-From Bograshov, turning into Bar Kochva, walk the short distance down Tsvi Brock Street, then up the stairs past the old City Hall, and you’ll find yourself in Bialik Street.
+From Bograshov, turning into Bar Kochva, walk the short distance down Tsvi Brock Street, then up the stairs past the old City Hall, and you’ll find yourself on Bialik Street.

 Bialik Street is named after Chaim Nachman Bialik, Israel’s national poet who wrote his work in Hebrew, thus significantly contributing to the revival of the Hebrew language and creating Modern Hebrew poetry.
 Visit his home, the Bialik House, now a museum with the interior in the Arts and Crafts movement style.
-The Bialik House is also famous for its architectural style that combines European and oriental elements.
+The Bialik House is also famous for its architectural style that combines European and Eastern elements.
 On Bialik Street, you’ll see some of the city’s oldest houses, unique architecture, the old City Hall, which is now the Museum of History of Tel Aviv-Jaffa, the Bauhaus Foundation Museum, the Felicja Blumental Music Center and Library, and much more.

 Topics: Tel Aviv